bitmask93/Image_Forgery_Localization/README.md

    ![](/NIST3.png)
    ![](/NIST4.png)

-   For the NIST data Masks were not available because I have used their test set.
+   <br/>For the NIST data Masks were not available because I have used their test set.

 ### Output Scores :